Amutha37/fullstackopen-phonebook-backend/README.md

 In this section we will create a MongoDB Atlas cluster that allows access.

+> `npm install mongoose`

-1. Create a mongoDB database for phone book the model and save data is created mongo.js.
+1. Create a mongoDB database for phone book model, save and created mongo.js.

 - Use command line arguments to pass the property to create a new data collection.